lightbend/kalix-javascript-sdk/samples/valueentity-counter/README.md

 ## Developing

-This project has a bare-bones skeleton service ready to go, but in order to adapt and extend it it may be useful to read up on [developing services](https://developer.lightbend.com/docs/akka-serverless/developing/index.html) and in particular the [JavaScript section](https://developer.lightbend.com/docs/akka-serverless/js-services/index.html)
+This project has a functioning service ready to adapt and extend it it may be useful to read up on [developing services](https://developer.lightbend.com/docs/akka-serverless/developing/index.html) and in particular the [JavaScript section](https://developer.lightbend.com/docs/akka-serverless/js-services/index.html)